Department of Justice

 4/03

-Tarak Makecha finds a DOJ Contracting Officer after hours at 7:25pm to send the termination despite concerns it violates the terms of a court order to not provide 3 days notice
+Tarak Makecha finds a DOJ Contracting Officer after hours at 7:25pm to send the termination despite agency concerns that it violates the terms of a court order to not provide 3 days notice for termination.

 May 2025